-Sustain the Yup’ik culture, history, language, and arts via the transmission of knowledge from this generation of elders into the future.
+Yupiit Piciryarait (the Yup’ik Peoples’ way of living) Museum is dedicated to sustaining the Yup’ik culture, history, language and arts through the transmission of knowledge from this generation of Elders into the future.